ScratchAddons/website-v2/content/docs/developing/About-userscripts.md

 ---
 title: About Userscripts
+description: Userscripts allow you to run code along Scratch pages - you can do stuff like add buttons, enhance the Scratch editor, or anything you can imagine.
 ---
 ## What are they?
 Userscripts allow you to run code along Scratch pages - you can do stuff like add buttons, enhance the Scratch editor, or anything you can imagine.